GillySpace27/fluxpype/README.md

 # FLUXpype

 ## Preamble
 This package is in active development, and acts as a wrapper around the Field Line Universal relaXer (FLUX), a solar magnetic field model.
-This means that it requires the FLUX perl/C software located [on Github](https://github.com/lowderchris/fluxon-mhd) to be installed separately.
-Please contact the authors if you struggle with the FLUX installation provided on its page or the integration with FLUXpype here.
+This means that it requires the FLUX perl/C software located [on Github](https://github.com/lowderchris/fluxon-mhd).
+This version of the fluxpype software and installation instructions should be able to install the entire suite in one go.
+Please contact Dr. Gilly if you struggle with the installation.

 ## Installation